tensorflow/decision-forests/documentation/developer_manual.md

 3. Python utility
 4. Yggdrasil

-New logics should be implemented where relevant.
+New logic should be implemented where relevant.
 When several layers are possibly relevant, the most generic layer should be favored.

 The directory structure of [TF-DF](directory_structure.md) and